AdobeDocs/commerce-operations.en/help/configuration/reference/deployment-files.md

 # Configuration files for deployment

 Adobe Commerce provides configuration files that enable you to easily customize a component and create configuration types to extend default functionality.
 The process of deployment configuration consists of the shared and system-specific configuration for your installation.
-Magento's deployment configuration is divided between [`app/etc/config.php`](../reference/config-reference-configphp.md) and [`app/etc/env.php`](../reference/config-reference-envphp.md).
+Commerce's deployment configuration is divided between [`app/etc/config.php`](../reference/config-reference-configphp.md) and [`app/etc/env.php`](../reference/config-reference-envphp.md).

 - `app/etc/config.php` is the _shared_ configuration file.
   This file contains the list of installed modules, themes, and language packages; and shared configuration settings.